Anwarvic/anwarvic.github.io/README.md

 - `speech-recognition.html`: The main page for the `/speech-recognition` route.
 - `word-embedding.html`: The main page for the `/word-embedding` route.

 Now, we have an idea about each single file of this repository.
-There is one file that we need to talk about in more details which is `_config.yml`:
+Once you start the server using the `bundle exec jekyll serve --watch` command, the server will load the `_config.yml` file and then launch the project on the http://localhost:4000 which will present the content of the `index.html` file.

 ## _config.yml